jimmy4am/splash-foam-external-sigma/README.md

 Dynamic content (product specific content..) and image links are stored in markdown files at the root - `/_sales/sales-splash-foam.md`.

-Home page `/src/app/page.tsx` reads markdown content and passes it to the `CheckoutPage` component - `/src/app/_components/checkout-page.tsx`.
+Home page `/src/app/page.tsx` reads markdown content and passes it to the `SalesPage` component - `/src/app/_components/sales-page.tsx`.

-`CheckoutPage` renders the correct template based on the `info.template` field.
+`SalesPage` renders the correct template based on the `info.template` field.

 ## Goals

-Create a templatized version of the Oricle Hearing Checkout page but refrencing the content from `splash-foam-checkout.md`
+Create a templatized version of the 7.1 sales page but refrencing the content from `sales-splash-foam.md`

-I should be able to swtich from template 1 to template 2 by updating the `template` field in the markdown file and refreshing the page.
+I should be able to swtich from template 1 to template 3 by updating the `template` field in the markdown file and refreshing the page.

 ## Bonus Goals

+Mobile friendly responsive layout

-Stick as closely as possible to my current style.
+Stick as closely as possible to my current style using tailwind as much as possible and keeping custom classes to a minimum

-Keep file structure organized
+Keep file structure organized - put new components in the `/_components/sales/sales-3` folder.

-Keep types organized if modifying or adding fields
+Keep types organized if modifying or adding fields.

-**For any questions or concerns, please email jimmy@fourammedia.com**
+**For any questions or concerns, please email jimmy@fourammedia.com or message on internal Slack Channel**

 ## To Get Started